the1andonlymanojos/tailgate-controller/README.md

 ## Contributing

 PRs welcome!
 This is still early days, so expect rough edges.
-If it’s broken or missing something, open an issue or fix it yourself and send a PR.
+If it's broken or missing something, open an issue or fix it yourself and send a PR.

 ---

 ## License

 Apache 2.0.
-Use it, fork it, do what you want — just don’t sell it as-is without giving credit.
+Use it, fork it, do what you want — just don't sell it as-is without giving credit.